HussainAther/awesome-ethics/README.md

 # [Awesome ethics](#Awesome-ethics)
 A curated list of awesome ethics

-Ethics has been divided traditionally into three areas concerning how we ought conduct ourselves.
-This section is dedicated to clarifying the scope of these areas, with all bolded emphases the writer's.
+Ethics has been divided traditionally into three areas concerning how we ought to conduct ourselves.

 # [Table of contents](#Table-of-contents)